minhthongvnmc/Animated-Menu-WFHMC-City/README.md

 - **Author / Studio:** MinhthongVNMC Studio
 - **Category:** Minecraft Main Menu UI / Custom Animated Background

 This project transforms Minecraft's default title screen into a stunning, colorful cityscape.
-Rather than just a standard Minecraft map, it represents a seamless blend of innovative building techniques and advanced graphical enhancements, delivering a peaceful, livable atmosphere set within WFHMC City.
+Rather than just a standard Minecraft map, it represents a seamless blend of innovative building techniques and advanced graphical enhancements, delivering a peaceful, livable atmosphere set within the familiar WFHMC City.

 ---